NPGS : Questions & Answers

 What extra equipment is needed just during the installation of NPGS? (go to List)

-a) Oscilloscope - A two channel oscilloscope and function generator (not needed with NPGS v9 and higher) may be needed during the NPGS installation to check the performance of the beam blanker and/or the output voltage of the SEM image signal.
+Normally, no additional equipment is needed during the installation of NPGS.
+However, in a few cases, an oscilloscope may be useful to check the performance of the beam blanker and/or the output voltage of the microscope image signal.
 Please see the "Microscope Considerations" page for a list of tests for checking the performance of a blanker.
 Note that even when a factory installed blanker is purchased with a microscope, the blanker may never be tested by the SEM technician during the commissioning of the microscope, unless specifically requested by the customer, and even then, the technician will rarely have any documented testing procedure.

 What equipment is needed to prepare the sample? (go to List)